 Get our best strategies, tools, and support sent straight to your inbox.

 Traditional economists theorize in a bubble.
 They believe that people only allow future costs, not past ones, to affect decisions.
 To say nothing of experience, emotion, or psychology.
 A traditional economist uses hard numbers to create the ideal model of what a human should consider and decide when making an economic decision.

 They expect that human beings will always act rationally.
 Ha!
 I don’t know what kind of human being these economists are meeting, but I’ve never met a similar one.

 If you ask this kind of economist what you should do with the car, they’ll tell you to get rid of it.
 You lost the money; it’s over, and you have to focus on the future.
 The lost money should not influence your decision.
 The economist would tell you to sell the car and buy a new one.

 Your Caveman Brain

 But human beings are not rational, and we don’t make decisions in a vacuum.
 We also have something known as loss aversion.
 Loss aversion means that people would much rather avoid a loss than acquiring a gain.

-Our lizard brain is not inclined to rationally evaluate sunk costs.
+Our lizard brain is not inclined to evaluate sunk costs rationally.
 Many people are likely to think, “I’ve put $10,000 into this car.
 If I walk away, I’ve wasted that money.”
 If you were operating in a vacuum, you would not spend any more money on this car and buy another.
 The money is gone and should not factor into what you do next.

 Behavioral economists interject human emotion into their study of economics.
 They study the effects of psychology, social, and emotional factors that on economic decisions, why people make seemingly irrational decisions and why their behavior doesn’t follow the predictions made by traditional economists.
-They realize that we do cry over spilled milk, and it influences our decision making.
+They realize that we cry over spilled milk, which influences our decision-making.